 - loss of skills at any time

-The Centers for Disease Control and Prevention (CDC) also has a great wealth of resources to get more in-depth information.
+The Centers for Disease Control and Prevention (CDC) also has a to get more in-depth information.
 If you suspect that your child is on the spectrum, don’t worry.

 There is so much help out there if you know where to look, and parenting a child with autism — while certainly challenging at times — is one of the most rewarding experiences I’ve ever had.